olliefreeman/word-analyser/README.md

 > ./gradlew eclipse
 ```

+The project can also be imported using the included `pom.xml` file.

 All development should be done using [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) and then submitted as a Pull Request to this repository.

 ## Testing